fritzduchardt/k8s-showcase-application/README.md

 # ..and the environment variable set with the Secret
 curl localhost:8080/env/SECRET_MESSAGE

+# Now, let's edit the ConfigMap..
+kubectl edit cm k8sshowcase-from-literal
-# Now, let's edit the ConfigMap and see whether this has any effect on the deployment:
+..and see whether this has any effect on the deployment: curl localhost:8080/env/MESSAGE
-curl localhost:8080/env/MESSAGE
 # It does NOT!
 So, let's delete the Pods to get them restarted:
 kubectl delete po -l app=k8sshowcase